certtools/intelmq-tutorial/lesson-3.md

 ### Task: configure a scheduled bot

-Configure the previously added file collector for for shadowserver data as scheduled bot.
+Configure the previously added file collector for shadowserver data as scheduled bot.

 Start it manually to check if the bot correctly stops after the run.